MhmdHesham1/Binary-Prediction-of-Smoker-using-Bio-Signal/README.md

 Binary Prediction of Smoker Status Using Bio-Signals Project Overview

 This project aims to predict the smoker status (binary classification) of individuals based on various bio-signals.
-The model is trained using the XGBClassifier from the xgboost library and evaluated using common classification metrics.
+The model is trained using the CatBoostClassifier from the catboost library and evaluated using common classification metrics.
 Data Preparation

     Data Source: The dataset used in this project includes various bio-signals as features and a binary target indicating smoker status.